by Dan Hiestand

 “You’re no longer just an observer, boy,” said Kerrick.
 “Remember what I taught you to feel.”

 Kerrick stubbed out his cigarette against the wall, just beneath an old painting of a soldier.
-Some local hero, Dorsey thought – but the gilt was gouged where some had been scraped off the frame, and the legend was too dull to read.
+Some local hero, Dorsey thought – but the gilt was gouged where some had been scraped off the frame.
+All that could be made out was the first name Khayn, but the legend was too dull to read.

 He found himself wondering how the man had died.